 Editor, University of Pennsylvania Law Review (1978–1979)

 - U.S. Supreme Court

 Philadelphia, PA 19103-2921

-Michael J. Ossip is the general counsel of Morgan Lewis and a partner in its Labor and Employment Practice.
+Michael J. Ossip is a partner in its Labor and Employment Practice.
 His practice is devoted exclusively to the representation of management in all facets of employee relations, including the litigation of claims of employment discrimination and wrongful discharge in federal and state courts.
 Mr. Ossip has tried to verdict numerous jury and nonjury cases.

 In addition to his litigation experience, Mr. Ossip represents employers before federal, state, and local administrative agencies, including the Department of Labor, the EEOC, the Pennsylvania Human Relations Commission, the National Labor Relations Board, and in arbitration proceedings.
 He regularly provides advice to employers regarding wage and hour compliance, FMLA and ADA issues, reductions in force, disciplinary matters, the development and administration of human resources policies and procedures, and sexual harassment prevention and investigations.
 Mr. Ossip also advises employers with regard to the development and enforcement of restrictive covenants and other agreements designed to protect the employer's confidential information and trade secrets.

 From 2004 through 2014, Mr. Ossip was named one of the leading U.S. lawyers for employment law by Chambers USA, based on the views of clients, peers, and other industry professionals.
 Chambers has called Mr. Ossip a "talented employment litigator" and a "leading authority on the FMLA."
 One client remarked to Chambers, "I have absolute confidence in him in a courtroom."